 The climate at Santa Cruz Lake is semi-arid.
 Rainfall generally occurs from May through October with the bulk in July and August.
 Wind is primarily from the northeast during the winter, and southwest during the spring, summer, and fall.
 Summer temperatures range from 54-92 degrees and in the winter from 5-45 degrees.

-- Camping/Picnicking -- Santa Cruz Lake offers two campgrounds, the North Lake Campground and the Overlook Campground, each with picnic shelters, grills, and overnight camping facilities including restrooms.
+- Camping/Picnicking -- Santa Cruz Lake offers two campgrounds, the North Lake Campground (closed until spring 2016) and the Overlook Campground, each with picnic shelters, grills, and overnight camping facilities including restrooms.
 Drinking water is available at the North Lake Campground.
 Camping is not allowed at the shelters near the shore.
 There is a 14-day stay limit.
 Please camp in designated sites only.

 - Swimming / Wading -- Swimming is not allowed at Santa Cruz Lake due to dangerous underwater currents.
 Wading is allowed in knee-deep water only.
 Shoes must be worn to protect feet from broken glass and other sharp objects.
 Nudity is not allowed in the recreation area.